TritonDataCenter/sdcadm/README.md

 setup immediately.

-If you put the DC into maintenance, remember to recover it from such state by using `sdcadm experimental dc-maint --stop`, unless you want to proceed with ha-manatee too.
+If you put the DC into maintenance, remember to recover it from such state by using `sdcadm dc-maint --stop`, unless you want to proceed with ha-manatee too.